fcplaystation13-sys/The-Eject-bug/README.md

 It works on higher FWs

+It tricks the PS5 UI into thinking any app is a disc game.
+(Maybe if it is redirected it could force debug setting to show and work)

-It may have potential.
+It might have potential.

-I HIGHLY ADVISE AGAINST USING IT AS IT HAS 0 CONSTRAINSTS AND MAY DAMAGE YOUR DEVICE
+I HIGHLY ADVISE AGAINST USING IT AS IT HAS ZERO CONSTRAINSTS AND MAY DAMAGE YOUR DEVICE